andresarroyobarea/CRISPR-hunt/workflow/resources/README.md

 	- Gene symbol harmonization: updated all gene symbols to match Brunello CRISPR library nomenclature, following the same mapping and curation logic applied during library preprocessing.
   - Description: High-confidence, curated human protein–protein interaction network compatible with BAGEL2 analysis.
 Number of protein interactions: 235,606
   - Generation Date: 2025-10-15

+### design_matrix
+- **design_matrix_filtered.txt**

+  - Description: Design matrix used by MAGECK-MLE filtered according to use specifications.
+This file is a template for further use.